-The requirement that fireworks may not be exploded within 150 feet of any occupied structure is significant because it means most Hellertown homeowners may not explode them in their yards, since very few properties in the borough possess yards that large.
+The requirement that fireworks may not be exploded within 150 feet of any occupied structure is significant because it means most borough homeowners may not explode them in their yards, due to the relatively small size of most residential lots in Hellertown.

-“There are very few places where people can shoot them off (legally) within borough limits,” borough council president Tom Rieger observed in June 2019.
+“There are very few places where people can shoot them off (legally) within borough limits,” borough council president Tom Rieger explained in June 2019.